 Of course, nursing school graduates can also be placed into hospitals.
 With more people insured than ever before and an increase in the need for high-quality medical care – a fact only spurred on by the COVID-19 pandemic – there are plenty of openings in hospitals and large hospital systems across the country.
 Whether you’re interested in emergency room care, NICU nursing, radiology, or any other specialized area of nursing, getting a placement in a hospital is a great way to explore a variety of medical paths and career options.

 Land a Nursing Job with our Healthcare Recruitment Firm Today

-Horizon Healthcare Management is a leading healthcare staffing agency serving new and recent graduates around IN, KY, and LA.
+Horizon Healthcare Management is a leading healthcare staffing agency serving new and recent graduates around Evansville, IN, Kentucky, and Louisiana.
 Whether you’ve already graduated and want help with your healthcare job search, or you’re still in school and are looking to get a job set up after graduation, we can help.
 Our recruiting experts are well-versed in the healthcare field and have built extensive networks with healthcare employers in your area.